Lmalho/lovelystay-cli/README.md

 1. Run `nvm install` to install the Node version specified in `.nvmrc`
 2. Run `pnpm install` to install the dependencies.
-3. Run `docker compose up` to start the Postgres database For details, see `docker-compose.yml`
+3. Run `docker compose up` to start the Postgres database and run the migrations using [Goose](https://github.com/pressly/goose)
+   For details, see `docker-compose.yml`
-4. Run `pnpm config` to config the CLI
+4. Run `pnpm seed` to config the CLI

 ### CLI Examples